heyAlanDev/Freecodecamp_academy/responsive_web_design-new/Theory/css/properties.md

     padding-top : to change the element padding top;
     padding-bottom : to change the element padding bottom;
     opacity : you can control how opaque or transparent an element is.
 With the value 0, or 0%, the element will be completely transparent, and at 1.0, or 100%, the element will be completely opaque like it is by default.;
+    filter : defines visual effects (like blur and saturation) to an element;
+    transform : defines a transformation to an element;
 }
 ```